udoprog/audio/ste/README.md

 [submit] it might end up referencing data which is either no longer valid (use after free), or contains something else (dirty).

-### Soundness issue with tag re-use
+### Tag re-use

-[Tagged] containers currently use a tag based on the address of a slab of allocated memory that is associated with each [Thread].
+[Tag] containers currently use a tag based on the address of a slab of allocated memory that is associated with each [Thread].
 If however a [Thread] is shut down, and a new later recreated, there is a slight risk that this might re-use an existing memory address.